wttech/gradle-aem-multi/test/performance/README.md

 ## About

-Tests are using [lighthouse-batch](https://www.npmjs.com/package/lighthouse-batch) tool which supports executing Lighthouse tests for multiple sites.
+Tests are based on [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool .

 ## Configuration